[Fiction] Magic, Inc.

 The woman’s face wavered slightly, growing darker as she considered Michael, but just for a second.
 All her attention was still focused on Harriet.
 “Yes, magic will come back, and there will be a new currency.”

 Michael bristled on the screen; he had once calculated his time as worth $5K per word spoken.
 “I already own the majority share of all the profitable currencies: oxygen, water and Bitcoin.
 Tell me why the fuck I should I care about Skillz.”

 “His question will haunt you for the rest of your life, Harriet, won’t it?” the woman laughed, ignoring Michael entirely.

 Harriet blanched just as something yanked hard inside of her, like an old-fashioned bathtub plug being released.
-Harriet glanced discreetly at her pants to make sure she hadn’t pissed herself, but the overall feeling wasn’t unpleasant.
-Not at all.
+Harriet glanced discreetly at her pants to make sure she hadn’t pissed herself.

 Harriet was ripped out of the other bodies.
 She jerked forward and fell heavily onto a sharp rock.

 “Harriet?”
 Michael’s voice cut into her head. $5K.

 Abruptly, the smell of the stale dome air was back and Harriet was back in her hard seat in her airless dome office, staring at Michael’s frowning face over the shoulder of the Skillz woman.
 But something fleshy and prickly lingered just above her own skin.

 Michael’s voice was loud and flat.
 “Lady, I don’t fund concepts, I fund gods.
 I don’t have time for this bullshit.”
 His screen went black.
 It was a $75K decision.